zmalkmus/CS524-NLP/README.md

 #### Installation

 1. Requires a modern Python environment (3.12 is what was used but it should work with similar versions)
+2. Requires Jupyter Notebook environment
-2. Run build.sh to install all python requirements in requirements.txt and install spacy en_core_web_sm
+3. Run build.sh to install all python requirements in requirements.txt and install spacy en_core_web_sm

 If the build script does not work, install the pip packages manually with `pip install -r requirements.txt` and install spacy package with `python3 -m spacy download en_core_web_sm`

+#### Running the project

+Plot progression analysis was done inside of nb.ipynb, and contains examples of a few plots of short stories.

+model.ipynb and neuralNet.ipynb both contain perpetrator prediction models.

 ## Project Instructions